 "Probably."

-"At any rate, even after having you come all the way here, we haven't gotten hold of any really useful information.
+“At any rate, even after having you come all the way here, we haven’t gotten hold of any really useful information.
 In the final analysis, things in Tai are the way they are.
 Even a shoku occurring on the grounds of the Inner Palace and causing a great deal of damage was news to us.
-All evidence indicates that the chief government officials and senior statesman who would know the most about the situation--not to mention the citizens of the capital--haven't been able to escape.
+All evidence indicates that the chief government officials and senior statesman who would know the most about the situation—not to mention the citizens of the capital—haven’t been able to escape.
 Risai is the sole exception.
-It's from her account alone that we know about the dire straits Tai is in."
+It’s from her account alone that we know about the desperate straits Tai is in.”

 Shouryuu and Rokuta fell silent.

-Youko hadn't finished her thought when Shouryuu raised his voice.
-"That is as much as we understand about Tai.
+Youko hadn’t finished her thought when Shouryuu raised his voice.
+“That is as much as we understand about Tai.
 But that is not what we came here to tell you.
-I came here to put a stop to that."
+We came here to put a stop to that.”

 "To what?"